A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Methods

 \subsection{Size and distance calibration}

 Among all input catalogs, ten have some information about the extent of their objects (Table \ref{tab:ranking})\footnote{Different catalogs define galaxy extent using various criteria, typically either a surface-brightness threshold (in mag arcsec$^{-2}$) or a fraction of the total light profile.
 In REGALADE, sizes from these catalogs were recalibrated to a common system, adopting as reference the SGA definition: the $r$-band isophotal radius at $\mu = 26~\mathrm{mag~arcsec}^{-2}$.}.
-For self-consistency, we systematically crossmatched these catalogs against each other to recompute their ellipse $E$ parametrized by semi-major axis $R_1$, semi-minor axis $R_2$ and position angle $PA$ measured positively from North to East.
+For self-consistency, we systematically crossmatched these catalogs against each other to recompute their ellipse $E$ parametrized by semimajor axis $R_1$, semiminor axis $R_2$ and position angle $PA$ measured positively from north to east.
 A comparison between different catalog ellipses and distance estimates is further illustrated in Appendix \ref{sec:ap1}.
 Table \ref{tab:calib} lists input parameter names and equations used to obtain the final ellipse.
-For example, \texttt{D26} from SGA is the major axis in arcmin, so the semi-major axis in arcsec is simply $R_1 = 60~$\texttt{D26}/2.
+For example, \texttt{D26} from SGA is the major axis in arcmin, so the semimajor axis in arc seconds is simply $R_1 = 60~$\texttt{D26}/2.

-The comparison to DESI spectroscopic distances revealed better agreement for smaller catalogs, making them a more reliable reference for nearby galaxies.
+The comparison with DESI spectroscopic distances showed better agreement for the smaller catalogs, which are tailored to accurate measurements of large, bright galaxies within $D < 1000$ Mpc.
 We therefore defined a catalog as a primary distance reference if its distances are derived from redshift-independent methods or spectroscopic redshifts (catalogs 4, 5, 6, 7 in Table \ref{tab:ranking}).
-Larger catalogs using photometric redshifts, such as Pan-STARRS, GLADE+, or SDSS, also show reasonable consistency, albeit with more scatter.
+Larger catalogs using photometric redshifts, such as Pan-STARRS, GLADE+, or SDSS, also showed reasonable consistency, albeit with more scatter.